The effect of radiation damage on the light yield and uniformity of candidate plastic scintillator tiles for the CMS hadron calorimeter upgrade: Data analysis

+Each hit is represented by a two-dimensional (2D) point denoted by $x$ and $y$ coordinates in a plane perpendicular to the beam.
 The hit efficiency is defined to be the ratio of the number of events recorded with an integrated pulse greater than 25\unit{fC}, which is the value that separates the pedestal peak from the signal peak corresponding to one photoelectron, to the total number of recorded events that satisfy the single-muon traversal requirement.
-Each hit is represented by a two-dimensional (2D) point denoted by $x$ and $y$ coordinates in a plane perpendicular to the beam.
 Two-dimensional efficiency maps are generated for each scintillator.
-The efficiency maps are also used to define a fiducial region, identifying the position relative to the beam spot of each tile.
-The lines marking the fiducial region are drawn through the region where the efficiency appeared to be at $\approx 50\%$, and correspond to the estimated position of the physical boundary of the tiles.
-Figure~\ref{fig:fiducial} shows the efficiency maps for the EJ-260 and the second SCSN-81 finger tile, where the fiducial region is identified by the dashed lines.
+The efficiency maps are also used to define a fiducial region, identifying the position of each tile relative to the beam spot.
+The lines marking the fiducial region are drawn through the region where the efficiency appeared to be at least $\approx 50\%$, and correspond to the estimated position of the physical boundary of the tiles.
+Figure~\ref{fig:fiducial} shows the efficiency maps for the EJ-260 and the second SCSN-81 finger tile, where the fiducial regions are identified by the dashed lines.

-The distribution in the pedestal levels, normalized to a single time slice, is shown in Fig.~\ref{fig:pedestal}.
-The distributions appear to follow two distinct trends, which are likely due to the different SiPM arrays to which the scintillator tiles are connected.
+The distributions in the pedestal levels, normalized to a single time slice, are shown in Fig.~\ref{fig:pedestal}.
+They appear to follow two distinct trends, which are likely due to a different amount of light leaking through the connections, as the two sets of SiPMs are attached to different SiPM arrays by two separate fiber bundles.
+The equally spaced peaks correspond to an increasing number of photoelectrons.
+It is appropriate to note that the spacing between peaks is consistent among all SiPMs, which indicates that they have similar particle-detection efficiencies.